nuzillard/SCCP/README.md

 generation process using [GNU parallel](https://www.gnu.org/software/parallel/).

 Copy the `lsdsmi.py` file in the `Variant` directory of pyLSD.
-This version of `lsd.py` redirects the SMILES chains of the found structures to a file named `chlorinated.smi` without generating 2D depictions.
+This version of `lsd.py` redirects and accumulates the SMILES chains of the found structures to a file named `chlorinated.smi` without generating 2D depictions.

 Running `python gen_formula.py > formula.txt` fills the file `formula.txt` with the 28